jsoref/janusgraph/docs/basics/server.md

 !!! important
     In the preceding example, credentialsDb should be different from the graph(s) you are using.
 It should be configured with the correct backend and a different keyspace, table, or storage directory as appropriate for the configured backend.
 This graph will be used for storing usernames and passwords.

-If you are connecting through the gremlin console, your remote yaml file should ammend the `username` and `password` properties with the appropriate values.
+If you are connecting through the gremlin console, your remote yaml file should amend the `username` and `password` properties with the appropriate values.

 ```yaml
 username: user